I´ve been living outside the USA for 10 years now in different places around the globe, so things like Uber are relatively new for me.

 The difference is in Ecuador its all cash while in the USA it´s all credit card based, so you charge the client at end of lift.

 One tip I´ve already discovered, camp out around tourist hot spots where there are a lot of foreigners and rich Ecuadorians who may have lived abroad and know about Uber.
 You´ll get many more requests!
+Two tips actually: better get consultation from the top rated traffic ticket lawyers in Fort Lauderdale, can do that online too, easy.

 Would I do this frequently?